 Societies and clubs

-There is a club or society for everything, make sure you join it.
+There is a club or society for everything.
 They usually have a cheaper student membership.
-This will give you access to all sorts of resources such as trips (as mentioned above), magazines (below), as well as the opportunity to meet, talk and connect with experts in the field.
+This will give you access to all sorts of resources such as trips, magazines, as well as the opportunity to meet, talk and connect with experts in the field.

 Most societies have a magazine which is free/part of the membership.
 There are many magazines that are interesting and relevant so ensure that you stay abreast of changes in your subject.
 The BBC has an excellent range of subject specific magazines.